Alex-ChanHC/rag-mcp-app/README.md

     - `rag_server.py`: The MCP server that hosts the RAG and weather tools.
     - `client_ui.py`: The client application with a Gradio UI that orchestrates LLM calls and tool usage.
     - `ingest.py`: A script to load and index your PDF documents into the vector database.
+    - `.env.example`: An example configuration file.
+Copy this to `.env` to configure the application.
     - `requirements.txt`: Lists all project dependencies.
     - `README.md`: This file.